Chunkylapp/OOP_TV/README.md

   In the future, I will try to make it even more organized by splitting the long main method into smaller methods and by adding more comments.
 I recommend reading the code with the blocks minimized.
 This will make it easier to read.

-[^TLDR]: Overall the path the user can take across the website is the following:

 ![alt text](layout.png)